From Blender to Browser in Under 3MB

 gltfLoader.setKTX2Loader(ktx2Loader);

-KTX2 is most valuable when the application loads many textures (product configurators with material variants, digital twins with detailed environments).
-For a single-model scene with 2-3 textures, the complexity may not be justified.
+KTX2 earns its complexity when a scene loads dozens of textures at once (product configurators with material variants, digital twins with detailed environments).
+For a single-model scene with two or three textures, the extra build step rarely pays for itself.

 Texture Budgets